Richard McCaslin: After prison release

 McCaslin was paroled on May 19, 2008.

 After Alex Jones publicly disavowed responsibility for McCaslin's actions, McCaslin became a devotee of British conspiracy theorist David Icke, whose theories included the "Reptoid" hypothesis, that several prominent politicians are in fact extraterrestrial beings (or the offspring of such beings with humans) in disguise.

 On June 28, 2011, using the name "Thoughtcrime", McCaslin protested outside the Alcoa plant in Davenport, Iowa, where Barack Obama was speaking.
 He accused Obama, as well as the Bushes, the Clintons and others of being "blue bloods" (reptoid/human hybrids).

 Death

 A report filed by the Washington, D.C.
-Metropolitan Police Department on October 15, 2018, indicates McCaslin attempted suicide.
+Metropolitan Police Department on October 15, 2018, indicates McCaslin attempted suicide with a captive bolt gun.
 Police found McCaslin suffering from a head injury in his truck, parked in an alley next to the House of the Temple, a Masonic Temple.
 The Freemasons were a frequent subject of McCaslin's conspiracy theories.
 He was pronounced dead the following day.

+A binder found next to McCaslin in his truck contained a suicide note (written as "21 thoughts" he had about suicide), which contained gnostic references.